ant-design/ant-design/docs/react/faq.en-US.md

 ## How to avoid breaking change when update version?

-antd will avoid breaking change in major version.
+antd will avoid breaking change in minor & patch version.
 You can safe do follow things:

 - Official demo usage
 - FAQ suggestion.
 Including codesandbox sample, marked as FAQ issue